-DHCP Server can be activated through the XiVO Web Interface $Configuration \rightarrow Network \rightarrow DHCP$:
+DHCP Server can be activated through the Wazo Web Interface $Configuration \rightarrow Network \rightarrow DHCP$ :

-Fig. 1.18: Configuration \rightarrow Network \rightarrow DHCP
+Fig. 1.18: Configuration $\rightarrow$ Network $\rightarrow$ DHCP

-By default, it will only answer to DHCP requests coming from the VoIP subnet (defined in the Configuration \rightarrow Network \rightarrow Interfaces section).
-If you need to activate DHCP server on an other interface, you have to fill the Extra network interfaces field with, for example : eth0
+By default, it will only answer to DHCP requests coming from the VoIP subnet (defined in the Configuration $\rightarrow$ Network $\rightarrow$ Interfaces section).
+If you need to activate DHCP on an other interface, you have to fill in the Extra network interfaces field with the interface name, for example: eth0

-After saving your modifications, you need to click on Apply system configuration for them to be applied.
+After saving your modifications, click on Apply system configuration so that the new settings can take effect.